KPECTOHOCEu/Top1Calculator/README.md

 # Top1Calculator

-Top1Calculator is a powerfull, effective and open-source cli calculator.
+Top1Calculator is a powerfull, effective and open-source rust cli calculator.